 There is no doubt that the digital revolution has penetrated every aspect of our communication processes.
-Most of us do all of our writing on keyboards and much of our talking takes place on a cell phone, when we're not using it to text.
+Most of us do all of our writing on keyboards and much of our talking takes place on a cell phone, although most people prefer text to talk.

 Attendance: This is a discussion course.
 Your informed presence is essential.
 Excessive absence and poor preparation (in other words, failure to read the assignments in time for class discussion) will affect your final grade.